andreazialcita/Tagalog-Sentiment-Analysis/README.md

 This project was group output for my junior-year Computer Simulation class.
 As part of the course requirement, we were free to creatively use any simulation model of our choice.

-Our work was recognized for its innovation, and we were subsequently invited to write a full paper and present the study at an international academic conference.
+Our project was well-received for its innovation, and we were subsequently invited by our professors to write a full paper and present the study at an international academic conference.

 Below is the description from our final project paper: